stanford-cs348b/ray-marching/README.md

 # Step 6: Mandelbulb

 To demonstrate the versatility of the distance estimator approach, let's see how it works with a significantly more complicated distance function, one that has fine scale geometric detail down to the limits of floating point precision.
-A Mandelbulb is a fractal that has infinite surface area, and is completely contained in the unit sphere.
+A Mandelbulb is a fractal that has infinite surface area.
+See [this link](https://www.skytopia.com/project/fractal/2mandelbulb.html) to get a sense of the bounds of the fractal--a bounding sphere of radius 4 or more should do the trick.

 Simply add another subclass, MandelbulbDE.
 Have it take two integer parameters `fractalIters` (default 1000) and `mandelbulbPower` (default 8), and use the following `Evaluate()` function.